alielmorsy/The-show-application-system/README.md

 # The-show-application-system
-ReadME file
+Readme file
+a mysql project for database research paper
-here you will find erd full image because it not good in research full database in sql file sql file has requirments
+`Note: orginal ERD image because it not good in research`